Mesnage-Org/pgfinder-jupyterlite/README.md

 [JupyterLite](https://github.com/jupyterlite) deployment of [PGFinder](https://mesnage-org.github.io/pgfinder) on GitHub
 Pages.

-This repository deploys a [JupyterLite](https://github.com/jupyterlite) Notebook to run the [PGFinder](https://github.com/Mesnage-org/pgfinder/) notebooks in your browser, without relying on Binder or Google Colab.
+This repository deploys a [JupyterLab](https://jupyter.org/) using [JupyterLite](https://github.com/jupyterlite) to run the [PGFinder](https://github.com/Mesnage-org/pgfinder/) notebook in your browser, without relying on Binder or Google Colab.

+For details on usage please refer to [PGFinder : Usage](https://mesnage-org.github.io/pgfinder/master/usage.html).

 ## ✨ Try it in your browser ✨